 When I've finished, what course can I do next?

-Other Classical Civilisation, language or literature classes in Term 2.
+Other Classical Civilisation, language or literature classes.
 Check our website for details or ask your tutor.

 Dr Ann Jeffers taught Biblical Studies (Hebrew Bible and Second Temple Judaism) at Trinity College Dublin and Heythrop College, University of London for 30 years.
 She is now Research Fellow at Roehampton University.
 Her research interests, and publications are in the field of magic and divination in the Bible and the ancient world, feminism and reception history of the Bible mostly in literature and the visual arts.
 She also belongs to an interdisciplinary research group, ‘Media and Religion’.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.